 As at 2014, the cumulative global capacity for solar power has reached 178GW.
 But, this number pales in significance when we consider the net energy consumption by the world’s population.
 Among the major industrialised nations, in 2016, Germany is leading the way and on 16th May 2016, the government met nearly all its energy demand of 45.8 GW from renewable energy, for the first time.
 Germany also understands that there should always be a source of backup power in the form of thermal energy and thankfully, the nation can export her surplus power.
 Most regions of Germany receive an average of about 1500 hours sunshine annually, barring some pockets in Southern Germany where it edges up closer to the 2,000 hours mark per annum.
 Interestingly, Australia receives more than 3,000 hours of sunlight every year but lags behind in solar power production and consumption.
 Australia generates about 5GW of solar power representing 9% of the total energy production/consumption.
 Setting up a solar panel is a good idea for power consumption.
 You can set up systems across all types of buildings including businesses, schools, and homes.
-You can go through the case study of Euro Solar to know more about the solar panels and energy consumption.
+Euro solar group, a part of euro solar is a good example.
+You can check their reviews here.

 The Road Ahead